 Research shows that low light therapy can stimulate hair growth.
 More research is needed to determine how much light and how often it works well.

 Surgeons often recommend that men and women follow pharmaceutical treatment for at least six months before surgery to stabilize the donor area.
 The therapy allows us to achieve optimal growth results and minimizes the number of grafts needed.
-For information about hair replacement and hair recovery services, please concat Hairsure clinic at 094940 20202.
+For information about hair replacement and hair recovery services, please contact Hairsure clinic at 094940 20202.
 If you want to ask us further questions about what you expect from the procedure, please call us at 094940 20202.